isovalent/ebpf-docs/docs/ebpf-library/libbpf/userspace/ring_buffer__new.md

 ## Usage

 A ring buffer in this context is a circular buffer where eBPF programs are producers and userspace is the consumer.
-Even tough the returned value is `struct ring_buffer *`, it actually is a "manager" for multiple ring buffers (`struct ring`).
+Even though the returned value is `struct ring_buffer *`, it actually is a "manager" for multiple ring buffers (`struct ring`).

 All ring buffers that are part of this ring buffer manager can be [`epoll`](https://man7.org/linux/man-pages/man7/epoll.7.html)-ed together, to get notified of pending data on any of the rings.